Environmental, Social and Governance

 The Stream & Royalty Business Model

 Sandstorm Gold provides an alternative source of capital to the mining industry in the form of stream and royalty financing arrangements.
 In exchange for upfront capital, Sandstorm receives a portion of the future metal or revenue generated from a mining operation but being a financier, the Company does not directly own or operate the projects and has indirect exposure to ESG issues that can arise during the life cycle of a resource project.
-Sandstorm’s indirect exposure to ESG risk factors are mitigated in part by the Company’s diversified portfolio of over 170 streams and royalties, over 20 of which are generating cash flow to the Company.
+Sandstorm’s indirect exposure to ESG risk factors is mitigated in part by the Company’s diversified portfolio of over 190 streams and royalties, in which over 20 of which are generating cash flow to the Company.
 There is no evidence of a statistical relationship or positive correlation between the ESG successes and challenges at the various mining projects within the Company’s portfolio of streams and royalties, indicating a clear diversification benefit to Sandstorm’s portfolio approach.

 Sandstorm is committed to furthering sustainable development in the mining and metals industry through its investments and seeks to address ESG risks through the Company’s due diligence process that guides its investment decisions.